CinnamonBagels/kotransBenchmark/README.md

 ```
 * owner must not be root

-And the file that you want to store uploaded content to is under user control
+And the folder that you want to store uploaded content to is under user control
 ```
 user@User-Linux ~/someDirectory $ ls -la
 drwxr-xr-x  6 user  user    4096 May  7 19:42 folderToPutFilesIn
 ```

-##Starting the Server
+#Starting the Server
 To start the server, `cd kotransExample/` and enter:
 ```
 $ node app.js